peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 ```
 The output is `personalities_db.txt`, a tab-delimited file with the fields: `Index`, `Name`, `BirthYear`, and `DescriptionText`.

 With the `personalities_db.txt` file generated, the data preparation phase is complete.
-The following sections describe how to run the experiment lifecycle and analysis.
+The following sections describe how to run the experiment workflow and analysis.

 ## Experiment and Study Workflow